rjseymour66/css-boiler/README.md

 ## Flex

+Flexbox allows you to define 1-D layouts.
+It works from the content out.
+Use it for rows or columns of similar elements.
+You don't need to set the size, because that is determined by the content.

 Applying `display: flex` to an element turns it into a _flex container_, and all of its children become _flex items_.
 By default, flex items are the same height.

 Flex items align side by side, left to right, in a row.
 Use `flex-direction` to change this.